pganalyze/pganalyze-docs/install/amazon_rds/04_install_collector.md

 ## Reloading the daemon

-If you've installed the package successfully, the daemon should have been running in the background already,<br>
+If you've installed the package successfully, the daemon should have been running in the background already,<br/>
 You can now issue a simple reload to get it to update its configuration:

 ```